navinwisesa/ai-fitness-v1/README.md

 - Docker-ready deployment

 ## Paper
-See `RAG-PE-Fitness-Assistant-Study.pdf` for the full research paper.
+See `RAG-Prompt-Engineering-Fitness-Assistant.pdf` for the full research paper.